Specifying hybrid heat pump systems in the transition to low carbon energy

 With over 100 years’ experience, Hamworthy Heating provides commercial consultants and specifiers find the most energy-efficient heating and hot water system for their projects.
 This specialist knowledge is built up from decades of experience in researching, designing and building market-leading products in the UK including the Tyneham commercial air source heat pump.

-For more information on how the Hamworthy team supports the specification of hybrid heating systems, contact your Area Sales Manager, or read this case study to see how Hamworthy Heating helped Sunderland City Council specify a hybrid heat pump system for Stansfield Business Centre.
+For more information and support with the specification of hybrid heating systems, contact your Area Sales Manager, or read this case study to see how we helped Sunderland City Council specify a hybrid heat pump system for the Stansfield Business Centre.